 What is the cost, and how much spending money will I need?
 Once accepted into GenSend, you will pay:

 What does Send Relief provide for the GenSend experience?
-We will provide you with housing, flights from Atlanta to your host city, in-city transportation and a $900 expense card for meals and miscellaneous costs.
+We will provide you with housing, in-city transportation and a $900 expense card for meals and miscellaneous costs.

 How does the selection process work?
-New students complete an application while returning students must send an email to email@example.com to reactivate their old application.
-All students, as part of the application process, must submit a two-minute video telling us why they want to serve in GenSend and why they want to go to a specific city.
+New students complete an application while returning students log into their GenSend account to reactivate their old application.
+All students, as part of the application process, must submit a two-minute video telling us why they want to serve in GenSend and why they want to go to a specific area.

-Once approved, applications are sent to each city for selection.
-Each city will conduct interviews with candidates before choosing their teams.
-After final selection, a student will be asked to submit the $100 program fee which will finalize their spot for GenSend 2018.
+Once approved, applications are sent to each area for selection.
+Each area will conduct interviews with candidates before choosing their teams.
+After final selection, a student will be asked to submit the appropriate program fee which will finalize their spot for GenSend 2020.

 When will I hear if I have been accepted?
-If an application is submitted and complete by December 11, you should know your status by no later than February 1, 2018.
+If an application is submitted and completed by December 1, you should know your status by no later than February 1, 2020.

 Do I have to be a part of a Southern Baptist church?
 Yes.
-Applicants must either be a member or a regular attendee of a Southern Baptist church and have an SBC pastor as one of their references.
+Applicants must either be a member or a regular attendee of a Southern Baptist church and/or be part of an SBC campus organization.
+All students must and have an SBC pastor as one of their references.